dvidelabs/flatcc/README.md

 ## Status

+0.4.2 is featurewise on par with 0.4.1 but improves compatibility with C++ in portable headers and fixes `aligned_alloc` for older GCC versions.
+0.4.2. also fixes a memory corruption bug when building with a nesting level of 8 or above (number of open buffers, tables, and vectors).

-Main features supported as of 0.4.1
+Main features supported as of 0.4.2

 - generated FlatBuffers reader and builder headers for C
 - generated FlatBuffers verifier headers for C